Skip to content

 Maintain water quality in deep pools and prevent stratification in summer

-Reduce the risk of hypoxic blackwater events in summer
+Reduce the risk of low-oxygen blackwater events in summer

 Platypus icon